 COVID 19 - Telecommute During Safer At Home Order

 UCLA Ergonomics is conducting evaluations of employee's remote workstations via Zoom.
-To further support staff working at home, Telecommute Tips fact sheets, Ergo Q&A Sessions and group trainings are also available.
+To further support staff working at home, Telecommute Tips fact sheets, and group trainings are also available.

 How to Use These Fact Sheets